 Liam Beck-O’Sullivan(Winthrop Paroo) is thrilled to be making his debut at CDT.
 He has enjoyed roles with Minnesota Opera (Albert Herring, The Fix, The Barber of Seville), Artistry Theater (Disney’s Mary Poppins, Our Town, The Music Man), Minnesota Jewish Theatre Company, PRIME Productions, Twin Cities Ballet, and CastleCo Theater.
 Liam, age 13, has studied ballet and tap since age six.
 Liam is grateful for the support of his mentors, teachers and family.

 Ella Freeburg(Amaryllis) is thrilled to make her CDT debut!
 A junior at Saint Paul Conservatory for Performing Artists, Ella has performed at various theaters across the metro including the Guthrie (The Music Man and A Christmas Carol), Children’s Theatre Company (How the Grinch Stole Christmas and Matilda the Musical), Jungle Theater (The Nether) and SteppingStone Theatre.
 Classically trained in ballet, Ella has performed in multiple productions with Twin Cities Ballet.
 She has appeared in several commercials and short films.

-Sofia Salmela(Amaryllis), age 12, is delighted to make her Chanhassen debut.
+Sofia Salmela(Amaryllis), age 14, is delighted to make her Chanhassen debut.
 She is a 9th grader at East High School in Duluth, MN.
-Recently, Sofia played the title role of Matilda at Children’s Theatre Company.
+In 2019, Sofia played the title role of Matilda at Children’s Theatre Company.
 Other favorite roles include Tina Denmark in Ruthless! at the Underground and Young Elsa in Disney’s Frozen Jr. at the Duluth Playhouse.
 Sofia thanks all her wonderful teachers for their help and inspiration, and the team at Chanhassen Dinner Theatres for their warm welcome!

 Jay Albright* (Charlie Cowell) has performed here at Chanhassen Dinner Theatres in Mamma Mia!, The Producers, The Sound of Music, Anything Goes, Jesus Christ Superstar and many other shows.
 Locally, he’s performed at the Guthrie, Frank Theatre, Jungle Theater, History Theatre, Penumbra Theatre and Illusion Theater.
 Regionally, he’s performed at The People’s Light and Theatre Company, Repertory Theatre of St. Louis, Hope Summer Theatre and The Old Creamery.
 He lives in South Minneapolis with his wife, children and a dog.